Behavior and Epigenetics – The Surprising Reasons Your Kids Care About Your Genetics

 A Swedish study showed how this works down the genetic line due to dietary factors, but to nibble on that you’re going to have to watch this next-up entertaining and brain-twisting video from our now very familiar friend, Hank Green, called, naturally, Epigenetics:

-By now, you feel either delightfully edutained (educated + entertained), or depressed… or completely in denial as you prepare a frontal assault on my frontal cortex in the Comments section below.
+By now, you feel either delightfully edutained (educated + entertained), or depressed… or are completely in denial as you prepare lacerate me in the Comments section below.

 Whichever; this is the end of this story, for now.